symfony/symfony-docs/routing.rst

 Controller Naming Pattern
 -------------------------

-Every route must have a ``_controller`` parameter, which dictates which controller should be executed when that route is matched.
+If you use YAML, XML or PHP route configuration, then each route must have a ``_controller`` parameter, which dictates which controller should be executed when that route is matched.
 This parameter uses a simple string pattern called the *logical controller name*, which Symfony maps to a specific PHP method and class.
 The pattern has three parts, each separated by a colon:

     **bundle**:**controller**:**action**